Rendcomb

-Rendcomb is a village in the Cotswold local authority area of the English county of Gloucestershire.
-It is about five miles north of Cirencester in the Churn valley.
+Rendcomb is a village and civil parish in the Cotswold district area of the English county of Gloucestershire.
+It is about five miles north of Cirencester in the Churn Valley.
+In 2021 the parish had a population of 278.

 History

 Etymology

-Remdcomb is thought to get its name from the stream running through the small valley or coomb which lies south of the village.
+Rendcomb is thought to get its name from the stream running through the small valley or coomb which lies south of the village.
 The stream which flows into the Churn, was called Hrindan Broc in 852 AD, with the modern name of Rendcomb deriving from Hrindan + coomb.

 History

 In 1086 a total of 39 inhabitants of Rendcomb and Eycot was recorded in the Domesday Book as part of Rapsgate Hundred.
 By 1563, there were 12 households in Rendcomb.
 The existence of Rendomb Park estate was recorded in 1544, and by the 1670s it consisted of 250 acres.

-During the middle ages, Rendcomb manor was the property of the earls of Gloucester and owned by their knights including the de la Mare family.
+During the Middle Ages, Rendcomb manor was the property of the earls of Gloucester and owned by their knights including the de la Mare family.
 In 1503, the manor was sold to Edmund Tame of Fairford, son of John Tame.
 Sir Richard Berkley was the owner in 1564 who invited Elizabeth I to the manor house in 1592.
 It later came into the possession the MP Sir Christopher Guise.
 In 1864, the manor was sold to Sir Francis Goldsmid, MP for Reading.
 Soon after 1914, the estate had multiple owners and had essentially disintegrated.

 St Peter's church dates from the 16th century.
 It was restored by Frederick R. Kempson in 1895.

 The diplomat Thomas Roe was living at Rendcomb in 1608.
 In 1641, Sir Maurice Berkeley and Richard Berkeley of Rendcomb were fined by Parliament for supporting the Royalist cause in the English Civil War, but were spared having their estates seized.

 About 1773, the lord of the manor, Sir William Guise, improved access from the village to Cirencester by building a new road.

 Sir Berkeley Guise funded a charity school at Rendcomb from 1808.

-In the mid 1860s, Sir Francis Goldsmid rebuilt the manor-house, Rendcomb Park, and made some improvements to the village, including a new river bridge and funds for the village school which closed in 1930.
+In the mid-1860s, Sir Francis Goldsmid rebuilt the manor-house, Rendcomb Park, and made some improvements to the village, including a new river bridge and funds for the village school which closed in 1930.
 Philip Hardwick was the architect commissioned to undertake the improvements.